rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And Jesus answered them, Have faith in God. ^1122

-Truly, I say to you, whoever says to this mountain, Be taken up and thrown into the sea, and does not doubt in his heart, but believes that what he says will come to pass, it will be done for him. ^1123
+Truly, I say to you, whoever says to this mountain, 'Be taken up and thrown into the sea,' and does not doubt in his heart, but believes that what he says will come to pass, it will be done for him. ^1123

 Therefore I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours. ^1124

 And whenever you stand praying, forgive, if you have anything against anyone, so that your Father also who is in heaven may forgive you your trespasses. ^1125

-[But if you do not forgive, neither will your Father who is in heaven forgive your trespasses.] ^1126
+See Footnote ^1126

 And they came again to Jerusalem.
 And as he was walking in the temple, the chief priests and the scribes and the elders came to him, ^1127